scottdorman/scottdorman.github.io/_posts/2007/2007-05-19-teched-for-novices.md

 > For example. if you are a solutions architect (or any kind of technical architect), chances are that the majority of your sessions will fall under the "Architecture" track, but that doesn't mean there won't be sessions in the "Developer Tools and Technologies" track or the "Web Development and Infrastructure" track that aren't important.

 The other thing to understand about the tracks is that they are only useful if you want sessions covering a broad (or high-level) technology category.
 If you want information specific to a certain technology, such as Smart Clients, you will need to spend some extra time looking at each of the tracks and finding the sessions that are relevant.
-(For Smart Clients specifically, you can see my [Smart Client Sessions Calendar for Tech·Ed 2007]({% post_url /2007/2007-05-16-Smart-Client-Sessions-Calendar-for-teched-2007 %}) and save yourself some work.)
+(For Smart Clients specifically, you can see my [Smart Client Sessions Calendar for TechEd 2007]({% post_url /2007/2007-05-16-smart-client-sessions-calendar-for-teched-2007 %}) and save yourself some work.)

 ### Deciding on your sessions